 \subsubsection{Harvard dataset}

-The Harvard dataset is captured by a commercial hyperspectral camera (Nuance FX, CRI Inc) in the wavelength range of 400 nm to 700 nm \cite{chakrabarti2011statistics}.
-The dataset consists of 77 hyperspectral images from real-world indoor and outdoor scenes.
-The size of all the hyperspectral images is $1040 \times 1392 \times 31$ in this dataset.
+The Harvard dataset \cite{chakrabarti2011statistics} contains 77 HSIs of $1040 \times 1392 \times 31$ size from outdoor and indoor scenes.
+These HSIs are captured by a commercial hyperspectral camera, which collects the spectral data in 10 nm steps over the wavelength range of 400 nm to 700 nm.